elahi/stats_from_scratch_edge/docs/10_bayesian-estimation.md

 ### Exercise set 10-3

+1. Compute 95% credible intervals for all models in exercise 10-2-1.

+Skipped; see Edge for solution.

 ## Bayesian 'hypothesis testing' using Bayes factors

 ### Exercise set 10-4

+1. Skipped; not relevant to my interests.

 ## Conclusion: Bayesian vs. frequentist methods